 The Ferriss-UC Berkeley Journalism Fellowships

-Administered by the UC Berkeley Graduate School of Journalism, the Ferriss–UC Berkeley Psychedelic Journalism Fellowship offers fifteen $10,000 grants per year to journalists reporting in-depth print and audio stories on the science, policy, business, and culture of this new era of psychedelics.
+Administered by the UC Berkeley Graduate School of Journalism, the Ferriss–UC Berkeley Psychedelic Journalism Fellowship offers ten $10,000 grants per year to journalists reporting in-depth print and audio stories on the science, policy, business, and culture of this new era of psychedelics.

 In addition to underwriting individual stories, the fellowship aims to establish and nurture a new generation of journalists covering the front lines of this rapidly changing field.
 We’re looking for big, underreported, narratively compelling stories placed in rich political, economic, scientific, and cultural contexts.
 We are committed to supporting journalists from diverse backgrounds and of all nationalities.